"When I unzip my provisional cast-on, why are there one fewer stitches going "down" than going "up," AND, what can I do about it?"

 - Rows 4 and following: knit normally

-- when the time comes to "unzip" the provisional casting on, you will have the correct number of stitches to knit "down."
+- when the time comes to release the provisional cast on, there will be the correct number of stitches to knit "down."

-If the trick of REMOVING an extra stitch going "up" doesn't grab you, here's another alternative which has you ADD an extra stitch going "down."
+The alternative to removing an extra stitch going "up" is to ADD an extra stitch going "down."

 Provisionally cast on the correct number of stitches, and work all the stitches "up" normally.
-Unzip the provisional casting on, catch the live loops on your needle, and on the second or third row knitting "DOWN," add a stitch by the "invisible increase" method (click here for instructions).
+Unzip the provisional casting on, catch the live loops on your needle, and on the second or third row knitting "DOWN," add a stitch by any method you like, or try the invisible increase and see if you like that.

 - Provisionally cast on the correct number of stitches